zaclimon/ShopifyChallenges/README.md

   `pip install -r requirements.txt`

-- Fill the environment variables inside `.env.sample` and rename it to `.env`.
+- Go to the `app/` directory, fill the environment variables inside `.env.sample` and rename it to `.env`.

   - For Google Cloud Storage, you will need to obtain your [service account's](https://cloud.google.com/docs/authentication/production) `.json` file.